sh377c0d3/Payloads/README.md

-# Payloads for Penetration Tester and Bug Bounty Hunters
+# Payloads Arsenal for Penetration Tester and Bug Bounty Hunters